-- Teaching takes place in the evening, allowing you to study around your other commitments.
+Timetabled for teaching in the evening, the programme allows you to study around work and family commitments.

 This MA is the first in the country to take a period-based, interdisciplinary approach to popular literary and cultural forms.
 The programme spans a number of diverse disciplines such as English literature, cultural studies, film and television studies, race studies, gender and sexuality studies, history, environmental studies, and philosophy, delving into different time periods and exploring thematic topics within them.
 Watch this short film of Dr Ian Kinane, who runs the course, talking about this master's programme.

-The programme encompasses multiple periods of popular culture – from the medieval and the early modern periods, the Victorian and Edwardian ages, and 20th century and contemporary cultures.
-You will be taught by staff from across the disciplines, whose expertise lies not only in the form being taught but also the textual culture of that specific period.
+The programme encompasses multiple periods of popular culture, and you will be taught by staff from across the disciplines, whose expertise lies not only in the form being taught but also the textual culture of that specific period.
 All of the staff members who will teach you are active researchers in their field and will use that research to inform their teaching, offering you innovative modules that are fresh, exciting, and contemporary.

 You will take the core module Reading Popular Culture, which will give you insight into the critical development of the concept of "the popular" as a theoretical field.